Visual Arts Graduates

 Andrea Martin '94 is Senior Associate Design Manager at Georgia Pacific LLC.

-Casey McDonough '03 earned his MFA at the Rhode Island School of Design, and is now Assistant Professor of Art at Cedar Crest College in Pennsylvania.
+Casey McDonough '03 earned his MFA at the Rhode Island School of Design, and was recently Visiting Professor in Ceramics at the University of Central Arkansas.

 Sydney McKenna PEL '96 owns and operates her own gallery on Anastasia Island, near St. Augustine.